MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 > [!div class="checklist"]
 >
 > - **Optimize the "fat flows."** These flows refer to large data transfers between endpoints.
 Virtual network peering is recommended for efficiently moving data between virtual networks.
-Even though peering has inbound and outbound costs, this approach can be cost-effective because it reduces bandwidth consumption and network performance issues.
+Even though peering has inbound and outbound costs, this approach can be cost-effective because it reduces bandwidth consumption and network performance problems.
 Avoid routing through a hub to minimize inefficiencies and costs.
 >
 >   To optimize data transfer between regions, it's important to consider both the frequency and the method of transfer.
 For example, when you deal with backups, the location where you save your backups can significantly affect costs.
 Storing backup data in a different region incurs bandwidth.
 To mitigate these costs, ensure that data is compressed before you transfer it across regions.
 You can further optimize costs and efficiency by adjusting the frequency of data transfers.
 >